BigPolarBear1/factorization/README.md

 Finding a linear and quadratic coefficient solution mod p that satisfies the above is trivial.
 Then we can chinese remainder those solutions together...
 I should do that tomorrow.
 You know, it should be possible to build smooths this way.
 I don't see why not.
 I'm overcomplicating things with this whole quadratic sieve approach.

+Gays, can you see it?
+Can you see it coming over the horizon now?
+The future is coming gays, and it will be birthed into this world with the fall of factorization.
+Hahahahahahaha.